I’m loving beautiful old doors….All the carved details, weathered finishes, and architectural elements are amazing

 Mount bedside sconces on them – I love the color & interest they add to this space!

-Plus about a zillion more – search Vintage Door Projects on Pinterest – Everything from picnic tables to garden decor.
+There’s a zillion ways to DIY up old doors – search Vintage Door Projects on Pinterest – Everything from picnic tables to garden decor.

 Old doors are just cool.
 And I was smitten…..But I didn’t have an old door, I had this: